 - Magnets and other toys: These can be a fun way to teach about scientific ideas.
 Lessons about science are around every corner if we look and are in the right mindset to point them out.
 Toddlers love magnets!
 There are also stuffed animals that map out the skeletal system and mobiles to hang in the playroom that teach about the solar system.
 Fill Baby’s world with opportunities to learn at every turn, and they'll start to take some of those lessons in without even noticing.

 - A small garden: You and Baby can start to get practice growing things either indoors or outdoors.
-Even very small-scale gardening will start to teach him a tiny bit of responsibility and also about the life cycle of a plant, and the way plants need sun, water, and soil to grow.
-There are small kits for toddlers around Baby’s age that are designed to help him grow something as simple as a few mushrooms or a larger set of herbs and vegetables, but you and he can also strike out on your own with an easy-to-grow seed and a pot and some soil of your own.
+Even very small-scale gardening will start to teach her a tiny bit of responsibility and also about the life cycle of a plant, and the way plants need sun, water, and soil to grow.
+There are small kits for toddlers around Baby’s age that are designed to help her grow something as simple as a few mushrooms or a larger set of herbs and vegetables, but you and she can also strike out on your own with an easy-to-grow seed and a pot and some soil of your own.

 - Collecting bugs: No bugs need to get hurt in this project – you and Baby can look into getting a “critter case,” which is a humane way of collecting bugs and keeping them contained while you talk about them, before you and Baby set them free back into the wilderness.

-Sure, these kinds of activities don’t guarantee that Baby will want to be a mad scientist when he grows up, but they certainly aren’t going to discourage in interest in beakers, bubbles, or the scientific method.
+Sure, these kinds of activities don’t guarantee that Baby will want to be a mad scientist when she grows up, but they certainly aren’t going to discourage in interest in beakers, bubbles, or the scientific method.